jasongrimes/grimesit-mm/_pages/services.md

 detecting problems before or after deployment, and making it easy to revert if needed.

-With the legacy codebase documented and changeable, it becomes practical to decide what changes should be made to improve it, and where it should reside in the overall architecture.

 To keep the legacy application intact while making improvements, it becomes necessary to split the architecture somehow, to allow simultaneous work on both the old and new.
 The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a common way to think about it.

 Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.